 5. JW Pet Gripsoft Rotating Comfort Cat Comb – Buy it here

-I did not know these two combs existed until a reader alerted me to the fact that rotating teeth might help my cats (who hate to be brushed and combed) tolerate brushing/combing.
-And after using this comb for a number of weeks, the rotating teeth absolutely do help – but my cats still hate being brushed and combed.
-I will definitely be keeping the medium JW Pet Company Rotating Comfort Comb – I like to keep it in my drawer in the kitchen and quickly grab it when I see the cats’ manes are a mess.
+I did not know these two combs existed until a reader alerted me that rotating teeth might help my cats (who hate to be brushed and combed) tolerate brushing/combing.
+And after using this comb for several weeks, the rotating teeth do help – but my cats still hate being brushed and combed.
+So I will undoubtedly keep the medium JW Pet Company Rotating Comfort Comb – I like to keep it in my drawer in the kitchen and quickly grab it when I see the cats’ manes are a mess.

 6. JW Pet Shedding Blade for Cats – Read our review or buy it here

 The JW Pet Grip Soft Shedding Blade.
-The GripSoft rubber-sheathed handle makes it easy to hold in your hand and the little teeth along the shedding blade aren’t too sharp that you fear you will be cut.
-The only warning I have is that I suggest you remove the hair outside or in your garage because it tends to get everywhere as you are removing it – especially if your cats’ hair is as plush as Charlie’s.
+The GripSoft rubber-sheathed handle makes it easy to hold in your hand, and the little teeth along the shedding blade aren’t too sharp that you fear you will be cut.
+My only warning is that I suggest you remove the hair outside or in your garage because it tends to get everywhere as you remove it – especially if your cats’ hair is as plush as Charlie’s.

 7. Safari Cat Comb Review – Read our review or buy it here

 The Safari Cat Comb is the first thing I grab to comb Charlie and Trigg’s manes.
 It’s also great for pesky knots and mats.
 As with any cat comb or brush, I used it to brush my hair to see how much it hurt or not.
 It has smooth, rounded teeth, so it didn’t hurt, other than when it pulled my hair!
-It would be a great comb for scratching an itch – think back scratcher!
+It would be an excellent comb for scratching an itch – think backscratcher!

 Please share your shedding experience with your Ragdolls by leaving a comment below.
-Also, be sure to include what you do to help with the quantity of cat hair.
+Also, include what you do to help with the quantity of cat hair.

 Perhaps people are fooled by the kittens as their hair isn't yet full length and density?
 That's the only thing I can think to explain this no-shedding myth I also heard about.